Babymother (1998) is widely considered to be the first truly Black British musical.

-The film follows Anita (Anjela Lauren Smith) – a stylish and energetic young Black woman whose ambition is to become the local dancehall deejay star.
-Along with her ‘rude girl’ friends Yvette (Jocelyn Esein) and Sharon (Caroline Chikezie), Anita has to prove herself capable in the masculinist world of reggae and as a mother bringing up two kids on a Harlesden housing estate.
-Anita has some growing up to do, and the film follows her navigating her relationships with her mum (Corinne Skinner-Carter), sister Rose (Suzette Llewellyn), and her baby father, Byron (Wil Johnson) – a singer with his own ambitions.
-Don Warrington plays the ruthless promoter Luther.
+Grounded in the late 1990s Harlesden Black Dancehall scene (the hardcore of British reggae) the film follows Anita (Anjela Lauren Smith) – a stylish and energetic young Black woman whose ambition is to become the local dancehall deejay star.
+Along with her ‘rude girl’ friends Yvette (Jocelyn Esien) and Sharon (Caroline Chikezie), Anita has to prove herself capable in the masculinist world of reggae and as a mother bringing up two kids on a Harlesden housing estate.
+She has some growing up to do, and the film follows her navigating her relationships with her mum (Corinne Skinner-Carter), sister Rose (Suzette Llewellyn), and her babyfather, Byron (Wil Johnson) – a singer with his own ambitions.
+Don Warrington plays ruthless promoter Luther.

-We talked to Julian Henriques and Parminder Vir to hear more about this release….
+We talked to the film’s director Julian Henriques and producer Parminder Vir to hear more about this release …

 Please introduce yourselves?